 - As soon as your little angel completes a feed, set them down for a while and pat their back until they burp.
 Don’t let them sleep immediately.

 4. Know What You Feed Your Baby:

 Don’t go by the glitzy commercials when you are choosing a baby supplement.
-Understand the pros and cons of all types formula feeds before you begin formula feeding.
-Ensure you read up on constituent formulae of these supplements and understand how the contents can potentially harm your baby.
+Understand the pros and cons of all types of formula feeds before you begin formula feeding.
+Ensure you read up on the constituent formulae of these supplements and understand how the contents can potentially harm your baby.
 If you have any doubts, speak to your pediatrician.

 5. Feed Your Baby Yourself: